carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6.md

 # Week 6: Binning genomes with anvi'o

-## Intro
+## Intro (Rika will go over this at the beginning of lab)
-This week in lab we’ll learn how to visualize your metagenomes and pull out individual genome bins.
-We aren’t going to use a toy dataset this week—we’re going straight into analysis with your metagenome datasets for your projects.
+This week in lab we’ll learn how disentangle individual microbial genomes from your mess of metagenomic contigs.
+We aren’t going to use a toy dataset this week—-we’re going straight into analysis with your metagenome datasets for your projects.

 Genomes are disentangled from metagenomes by clustering reads together according to two properties: **coverage** and **tetranucleotide** frequency.
-Basically, if contigs have similar coverage patterns between datasets, they are clustered together; and if they have similar kmers appear over and over again, they will cluster together.
+Basically, if contigs have similar coverage patterns between datasets, they are clustered together; and if contigs have similar kmers, they will cluster together.
 When we cluster contigs together like this, we get a collection of contigs that are thought to represent a reconstruction of a genome from your metagenomic sample.
-We call these 'genome bins,' or 'metagenome-asembled genomes (MAGs).'
+We call these 'genome bins,' or 'metagenome-asembled genomes' (MAGs).

 There is a lot of discussion in the field about which software packages are the best for making these genome bins.
 And of course, the one you choose will depend a lot on your dataset, what you’re trying to accomplish, and personal preference.
 I chose anvi’o because it is a nice visualization tool that builds in many handy features.